-With respect to prior continuing disclosure undertakings, the following should be noted: (i) In 2010, 2013 and 2014 the Authority failed to file event notices concerning rating changes on its Series 2004B Bonds which were related to the rating of National Public Finance Guaranty (NPFG), as successor to MBIA Insurance Corporation.
-The Series 2004B Bonds are insured by NPFG, and the rating on the Series 2004B Bonds maintained by Standard & Poor's (S&P) is based solely on the NPFG insurance policy, even though the Series 2004B Bonds are guaranteed by the Commonwealth.
+With respect to prior continuing disclosure undertakings, the following should be noted that in 2013 and 2014 the Authority failed to file event notices concerning rating changes on its Series 2004B Bonds which were related to the rating of National Public Finance Guaranty ("NPFG"), as successor to MBIA Insurance Corporation.
+The Series 2004B Bonds were insured by NPFG, and the rating on the Series 2004B Bonds maintained by S&P was based solely on the NPFG insurance policy, even though the Series 2004B Bonds were guaranteed by the Commonwealth.
 In December, 2010, S&P downgraded NPFG from A to BBB.
-At the time, the Standard & Poor's rating for Commonwealth-guaranteed bonds was AA.
+At the time, the S&P rating for Commonwealth-guaranteed bonds was AA.
 In September, 2011, S&P upgraded its rating for Commonwealth-guaranteed bonds from AA to AA+.
 In February, 2013, S&P downgraded NPFG from BBB to BB.
 In May, 2013, S&P upgraded NPFG from BB to BBB and then to A. In March, 2014, S&P upgraded NPFG from A to AA-.
-A corrective filing has been made. (ii) The Authority's audited financial statements for fiscal 2011 were timely filed with EMMA in December, 2011 as part of an official statement but were not separately filed as a continuing disclosure document until May, 2013. (iii) In 2011, the Authority failed to file an event notice concerning an upgrade in the Standard & Poor's rating on its outstanding Bonds from AA- to AA.
-A corrective filing has been made.
-In addition, certain of the Authority and the State Universities financial statements and annual financial information and operating data, though filed on a timely basis, did not appear under all of the appicable CUSIP numbers on EMMA.
-The Authority will re-link all such information on EMMA.
+A corrective filing was made.
+The Series 2004B Bonds are no longer outstanding.

+It should be further noted that certain of the Authority and the State Universities financial statements and annual financial information and operating data, though filed on a timely basis, did not appear under all of the applicable CUSIP numbers on EMMA.
+All such information on EMMA has been appropriately re-linked.